 Student Worship: The Institution assumes that students desire to worship God in fellowship with their peers.
-Therefore, Luther Rice conducts chapel services for the on-campus program.
-Chapel services are made available on our website for all students.
+Therefore, Luther Rice conducts chapel services on-campus for all students.
+Chapel services are made available on the Luther Rice website for all online and on-campus students to view.

-Student Counseling: The Academic Advising Office and Director of Student Affairs are available, by appointment, to assist students with personal counseling issues or career counseling.
+Student Counseling: The institution assumes that students desire opportunities for counsel.
+The Academic Advising Office and Director of Student Affairs are available, by appointment, to assist students with personal counseling issues or career counseling.
 Students may also contact the Biblical Counseling Department for counseling referrals.

 Student Participation: Luther Rice assumes that students are a vital part of the institution and that their individual and collective voices need to be heard by the faculty and administration of the Institution.
 Every student, therefore, has the right and responsibility to participate in the student government.
-Officers are selected each year.
-The officers elected include the president, vice-president, and secretary/treasurer.